• To foster a more vibrant milonga culture, we have created a milonga etiquette poster for share.

 Join the ronda with permission

-Joining the floor?
+Entering the floor?
 Make eye contact, and wait for the “yes.”

 Keep moving forward